ice-009/caravan-SOB-2025-POC/README.md

   - Core Components and Features of the Wallet Health Dashboard
   - Key Implementations: Wallet Simulator, Health API, and UI Components

-- [**`suggestions/`**](./suggestions/README.md): Future features and ideas
-  - "Interactive Component Explorer" - Develop a visual tool that allows users to explore and understand how different wallet components work.
-  - A drag-and-drop Visual Component Creator!

 # How I Approached This

 The project was broken down into three key phases: